ReSqAr/arpi/README.md

 ### Photos

-Select a galllery folder in `config.ini`, all subfolders are treated as galleries.
+Select a gallery folder in `config.ini`, all subfolders are treated as galleries.

 ### EMail